 - Add artwork to the playlist.
 Here’s a loosely suggested template for where to place your ‘Logo’ (your band name) and ‘Title’ (name of the playlist) from Spotify.
 Refrain from text or important graphics in the outer yellow and red sections of the template.

 - Change out a few tracks on the playlist each month or so to keep it fresh.
 You do not need to change out every track every month.
 You want to keep adding and modifying the same playlist as opposed to constantly creating new playlists.

 - Be sure you have a separate ‘Discography’ or ‘This Is [Artist Name]’ playlist on your profile that includes all of your tracks and only your tracks.
 Include tracks that are released by other artists that you are featured on too (good talking point on socials when sharing your playlist).

 - Promote and share your playlists on socials and as your Artist Pick on your profile.
 Shout out to some of the artists you’ve included.
+Include them in the ‘Description’ section of the playlist to further address SEO.
 Ask people to listen to your music from within the playlist as opposed to from your profile directly.

 OPTIMIZE YOUR SHARING

 Once you’ve created your playlist, optimize sharing it by considering doing the following when you can: